 It is especially difficult to transfer credits in the major from schools with two-year degree or certificate programs to four-year degree programs.
 The BA and BFA degrees are much more specialized, and the first-year through fourth-year courses are structured to treat material in greater depth.
 The Department of Art & Art History evaluates as many transfer credits as possible, but transfer students should not be overly optimistic.
 You will often learn that transfer credit is accepted by the University but may not be accepted by the department for major credit.
 Regardless of how many transfer credits the Department of Art & Art History accept to count towards your major requirements, the credits you received from your previous (regionally accredited) institution will count towards your overall credit requirement for the university (a minimum of 122 credits are required to graduate with a bachelors degree).

-In our Art History Program, students begin with ARTH 2500 Introduction to the Art History, and then go on to a range of upper-division coursework in the specialization of their choice.
+Students begin with ARTH 2500 Introduction to the Art History, and then go on to a range of upper-division coursework in the specialization of their choice.
 Potential art history majors will often get credit only for the Introduction class and will be expected to complete the rest of the major here.

 - Transcripts from previous institutions with courses you want to get credit for highlighted.